Defense contractor Exelis posts lower quarterly profit

-Defense contractor Exelis Inc XLS.N, which was spun off last year from ITT Corp (ITT.N), reported a lower third-quarter profit on Friday as demand fell for its night vision goggles and jammers that prevent roadside bombs.
+Nov 2 Defense contractor Exelis Inc, which was spun off last year from ITT Corp, reported a lower third-quarter profit on Friday as demand fell for its night vision goggles and jammers that prevent roadside bombs.

 Net income came to $88 million, or 47 cents a share, for the quarter, down 13 percent from $101 million, or 54 cents a share, a year earlier.